 Wyoming Payroll Services

-Employees covered by Wyoming’s minimum wage law must be paid $5.15 an hour.
-Employees covered under the Fair Labor Standards Act must receive the federal minimum wage of $7.25 per hour.
+Wyoming’s minimum wage rate is $5.15 per hour.
+Employers in Wyoming subject to the Fair Labor Standards Act follow the federal minimum wage standard of $7.25 per hour.

 Employee Tax Rate (% Taxable Wages) None

 SurePayroll, Inc. and its subsidiaries assume no liability and make no warranties on or for the information contained on these state payroll pages.
 The information presented is intended for reference only and is neither tax nor legal advice.
 Consult a professional tax, legal or other advisor to verify this information and determine if and/or how it may apply to your particular situation.

 This website contains articles posted for informational and educational value.
 SurePayroll is not responsible for information contained within any of these materials.
 Any opinions expressed within materials are not necessarily the opinion of, or supported by, SurePayroll.
 The information in these materials should not be considered legal or accounting advice, and it should not substitute for legal, accounting, and other professional advice where the facts and circumstances warrant.
 If you require legal or accounting advice or need other professional assistance, you should always consult your licensed attorney, accountant or other tax professional to discuss your particular facts, circumstances and business needs.